NubletZ/sp109b/Notes/Week4/README.md

 In compiler, the parser will obtain a string of tokens from lexical analyzer.
 It then will verifies whether the string can be the grammar for the source language or not.

 ## Practice writing a simple parser
 In this practice I used program refer to [ccc109-compiler2](https://gitlab.com/ccc109/sp/-/tree/master/03-compiler/03b-compiler2).
 I have do some modification to this code by adding if condition and for loop parser.
-I also add some extra output to make the program flow easier to understand.
+I also add some extra output to make the program flow easier to understand ( Open [compiler.c](https://github.com/NubletZ/sp109b/blob/nubletz/Notes/Week4/compiler.c) to see the full parser code ).
 To use this program we need to open the directory in terminal and then run the folowing command :

 1).
 Write the command below to compile the program
 ```